Cash-Economy/BMGF/sprint2workbook/functionaldemo1.md

 # Note: text messages 1-5 are for illustrative purposes only, and the data elicited from them would in reality be drawn from the database

+# Note: consider where to go the website

 # User: text message 1 - initiates conversation in response to our prompt
 message1 = "JoJo" # e.g. of message content